-“The more radical part of [Warren’s plan] is the very, very bold rationing scheme for health care,” policy expert Christopher Pope, a scholar at the right-leaning Manhattan Institute, told the Free Beacon.
+“The more radical part of [Warren’s plan] is the very, very bold rationing scheme for health care,” policy expert Christopher Pope, a scholar at the right-leaning Manhattan Institute, the Free Beacon.

 “A big part of how she tries to make the numbers work is really very tightly restricting access to care and funding of health care services.”

 Other experts have said that Warren’s plan is reliant on overly optimistic assumptions in terms of costs and savings.
-According to her campaign, she is forecasting an additional $20.5 trillion in federal spending over a decade, which is $14 trillion short of an analysis and cost estimate by the Left-leaning Urban Institute.
+According to her campaign, she is forecasting an additional $20.5 trillion in federal spending over a decade, which is $14 trillion short of an analysis and cost by the Left-leaning Urban Institute.